 When we first told you about this test back in 2020, researchers called it a breakthrough.
-Five years later, the test is FDA-cleared, commercially available, and transforming how doctors diagnose memory loss.
+Six years later, the test is FDA-cleared, commercially available, and transforming how doctors diagnose memory loss.
 Here's the full story — and how to get tested.

 What We Reported in 2020

 Back in 2020, we told you about a simple blood test that could detect Alzheimer's disease up to 20 years before the first symptoms appear.
 At the time, the findings were electrifying.
-Researchers from the U.S. and Sweden had studied 1,400 patients and found that a protein called p-tau217 could identify Alzheimer's-type brain changes with roughly 90–96% accuracy — rivaling expensive PET scans and invasive spinal fluid tests.
+Researchers from the U.S. and Sweden had studied 1,400 patients and found that a protein called p-tau217 could identify Alzheimer's-type brain changes with roughly 90–96% accuracy, rivaling expensive PET scans and invasive spinal fluid tests.

-We also told you that in people with a genetic form of Alzheimer's, p-tau217 levels were elevated seven-fold and began rising a full 20 years before any cognitive decline — and that the test could be widely available within three years.
+We also told you that in people with a genetic form of Alzheimer's, p-tau217 levels were elevated seven-fold and began rising a full 20 years before any cognitive decline, and that the test could be widely available within three years.
+That three-year prediction turned out to be accurate.
+The test is now available.
+Here's what's happened since.

-The Science Gets Even Stronger: Tau Still Outperforms Amyloid
+Tau Still Outperforms Amyloid

-In 2020 we explained why tau — and specifically p-tau217 — appears to be a more reliable marker of Alzheimer's disease than amyloid beta plaques, the protein that has dominated research for decades.
+In 2020, we explained why tau, and specifically p-tau217, appears to be a more reliable marker of Alzheimer's disease than amyloid beta plaques, the protein that has dominated research for decades.
 That finding has held up.
 Multiple large studies have now confirmed that p-tau217 consistently outperforms amyloid-beta ratios and the earlier p-tau181 marker for detecting Alzheimer's pathology and distinguishing it from other forms of dementia.

 Extraordinary Diagnostic Accuracy